Large anomalous Hall conductivity in Weyl ferrimagnet Cs$_{2}$Co$_{3}$S$_4$ predicted by density-functional calculations: RESULTS AND DISCUSSION

-The DOS shows an interesting combination of semi-metallic and covalent features.
-Sulphur states (green color in the upper panel of Fig.~\ref{fig:dosband}(a)) dominate the DOS between about -5 eV and about -3 eV (bonding region), while Co states (lower panel of Fig.~\ref{fig:dosband}(a)) dominate between -2 eV and +1 eV (anti-bonding region).
-Both regions are separated by a covalency gap in the minority spin channel.
-In the majority spin channel, however, this energy range is occupied by states localized almost exclusively at Co(I) sites.
-There is a narrow, separated band with a width of only 0.5 eV in the majority spin channel above the Fermi level.
-However, the widths of the occupied majority spin band and of the minority spin band around the Fermi level in the Co-dominated anti-bonding region amount to about 3 eV.
-Thus, the title compound is expected to show itinerant magnetism.
 Within the majority spin band, there is a 0.36 eV gap only 14 meV above the Fermi level, see Fig.~\ref{fig:dosband} (a, b).
 Thus, the system is very close to a half metallic state.
 This finding is in accordance with the calculated spin moment of 5.99 $\mu_{\rm B}$, which is almost an integer value that would indicate half metallicity in a scalar relativistic approximation.
 Moreover, a narrow pseudogap of about 80 meV width is present in the minority spin band at $E_{\rm F}$, qualifying Cs$_2$Co$_3$S$_4$ as a semi-metal.
 The majority spin band has a small hole pocket at point $\Gamma$, see Fig.~\ref{fig:dosband} (b), and only two minority spin bands cross the Fermi level.
 Those bands which feature as highest occupied band in certain regions of the $k$-space are indicated in Fig.~\ref{fig:dosband} (b) with their band number (129, 130, or 131).
 Note that these numbers do not include the 120 semi-core states.
-The electronic band structure with spin-orbit coupling is shown in Fig.~\ref{fig:dosband} (c) for the case of magnetization along [1 0 0] (ground state).
-Due to broken TRS, all bands are non-degenerate almost everywhere in the $k$-space.
-Exceptions are bands on the line W-R, which are at least two-fold degenerate by symmetry, and accidental band degeneracies.
-The latter may form so-called nodal lines or are isolated Weyl points, which are of special interest for their impact on transport behavior, see below.
-Inspection of Fig.~\ref{fig:dosband} (c) shows a number of apparent band crossings.
-We call these degeneracies ``apparent'', as the information provided by Fig.~\ref{fig:dosband} (c) does not allow a final categorization into Weyl points, nodal lines, or gapped states.
-Those apparent crossings that take place between bands $n$ and $n+1$ close to the Fermi level, $n = \{129, 130, 131\}$, are marked in Fig.~\ref{fig:dosband} (c) by numbers 1 to 5 and will be investigated in the following section.
-If the magnetization is rotated by, e.g., application of an external magnetic field, the band structure changes due to spin-orbit coupling.
-This means that also the positions and energies of Weyl points depend on the direction of magnetization, and pairs of Weyl points may even annihilate or emerge.~\cite{PhysRevResearch.1.032044} This effect becomes obvious by comparing Fig.~\ref{fig:dosband} (c) with Fig.~\ref{fig:dosband} (d).
-The latter Fig. shows the band structure for magnetization along [0 0 1].
-Out of the five apparent band crossings marked in Fig.~\ref{fig:dosband} (c), two are now visibly split.
-Those, (2) and (4), are marked in parentheses in Fig.~\ref{fig:dosband} (d).
-Moreover, six new apparent crossings manifest themselves, marked with letters a to f.